dassencio/mapgen/README.md

 # License

-Except for [Leaflet](https://leafletjs.com/) files and icons from [Flaticon](https://www.flaticon.com/), all code from this project is licensed under the GPLv3.
+Except for files from the [Leaflet](https://leafletjs.com/) library and icons from [Flaticon](https://www.flaticon.com/), all code from this project is licensed under the GPLv3.
 See the [`LICENSE`](https://github.com/dassencio/mapgen/tree/master/LICENSE) file for more information.

-Files from the Leaflet project are covered under the [2-clause BSD license](https://github.com/Leaflet/Leaflet/blob/master/LICENSE).
+Files from the Leaflet library are covered under the [2-clause BSD license](https://github.com/Leaflet/Leaflet/blob/master/LICENSE).

 Icons from Flaticon were produced by Google, Freepik and Smashicons.
 Those are